 Besides all the skills above, and a good camera, probably the next most valuable asset for getting good snorkeling photography is the ability to dive down to get closer to your subject and to change your perspective.
 You don’t have to be a great diver, nor stay down long.
 Just duck down and get the shot and return.
 Do this safely though, because diving has many added risks.
 Never push your limits.

 My final tip is take tons of pictures.
-The vast majority of my snorkeling photography is, well, shit.
-But I take a lot of pictures, because I know that the failure rate is high.
+The vast majority of my snorkeling photography is, well, shit, although my success rate has gotten much higher with experience.
+But I still take a lot of pictures, because I know that the failure rate is high.
 It is not unusual for me to take between one and three hundred pictures during one snorkel.
 Then I quickly pick the good ones, make them better, and never show the rest.
 This is the secret truth of all great photographers (not that I am one).
 You will get more keepers this way, and you will learn faster.

 Have fun getting better at your snorkeling photography!